A Charmed Life - Cover

 “Excellent!
 Let me know; you know where my office is.
 Now, you’ve got three lovely ladies waiting on you in the lobby.
 What are you doing standing here talking to me?”

 Jeff sat on the deck over the store’s loading dock, his drink abandoned on the table next to him.
 The ice in the glass melted away fifteen minutes ago.
-He looked up into the dark night sky searching for his old friend but clouds behind Bilzarian’s obscured his view of Orion tonight.
-The screen door from the apartment creaked when it opened.
-An arm snaked gently around him while a familiar face pressed itself to his.
+He looked up into the dark night sky searching for his old friend, but clouds behind Bilzarian’s obscured his view of Orion tonight.
+The screen door from the apartment creaked as it opened.
+An arm snaked gently around him as a familiar face pressed itself to his.
 Jeff’s hand came up to stroke the arm over his chest.

 “Jeff?
 It’s almost two in the morning.
 What’s wrong?”